Registration is Due Within Two Weeks After "Becoming a Candidate"

 - officially files for office.

 The C-1 may be filed electronically, in person, or by mail.
 It is very common for persons to become candidates for purposes of campaign finance disclosure well before they officially file for office with the Secretary of State or local county elections officials in May.
 When the information on a C-1 changes, file an amended C-1 within ten days of when change(s) occurs.

 Completing the C-1 Registration

 - Candidate Name: Use the candidate's legal name, including the middle initial.
 It's OK to also include a nickname, as in the example, so long as the full legal name is listed.

 - Committee Name: The candidate decides the committee's name.

 - The candidate's political party preference is required if running for a partisan office.

 - Carefully consider reporting options and select the one that will work best for you.
 The mini reporting option should only be selected by candidates who intend to stay within the limits for the entire campaign.

 - Identify the campaign's treasurer, the person who will be responsible for receiving contributions, making expenditures and keeping accurate, detailed records.
 A candidate may be his or her own treasurer.
 (Candidates are ultimately responsible for the accuracy of their records and reports.)
-Include the treasurer's daytime telephone number.
-Do not use the telephone number of a government office.
+Include the treasurer's email address and daytime telephone number.
+Do not use the email or telephone number of a government office.

 - List the name, email, address and title of any person who performs only ministerial functions for your campaign and another candidate or political committee.
 Ministerial functions are activities carried out as part of the duties of an administrative office without exercise of personal judgment or discretion.
 Typically, persons performing ministerial functions may, under the supervision of a candidate or committee officer, file PDC reports, make deposits, pay bills, and maintain campaign finance records.